mwfj/MyCnn_In_Pytorch/README.md

 In each part, I divded images into 10 categories, they are laughing, pullinghair, quarrel, slapping, punching, stabbing, gossiping, strangle, isolation and nonbullying

+**Note that :<br>**

-**note that  the dataset of unbulloying  action comes from [Standford 40 Action](http://vision.stanford.edu/Datasets/40actions.html "Standford 40 Action")**
++  the dataset of unbulloying  action comes from [Standford 40 Action](http://vision.stanford.edu/Datasets/40actions.html "Standford 40 Action")
++  I don't have the Copy Right on the bully image datasets, so I don't upload these datasets yet.
+The Copy Right belongs to [Dr. Feng Luo](https://people.cs.clemson.edu/~luofeng/)

 ## CNN Model